Hains/openpli-dm920-python3/README.md

 With these files you can change e.g. hostname or ipadress and change path corresponding to the symlinks.
 <br>
 <br>
-To update the image, jus run:
+To update the image, run:
 ```
-make image                         // update image.
+make image                         // update image only.
 ```
 or
 ```